 In Batman Returns (1992), Michelle Pfeiffer’s stunt double wears boots with a collapsible heel.

 15) Kurt Russel’s Basketball Skills Were On Point In ‘Escape From L.A.’

 In Escape From L.A.
 (1996), actor Kurt Russel practiced playing basketball in between scenes because he wanted to legitimately make every shot during the basketball challenge.
 He made every shot, including the full court one.

 16) Julia Stiles’ Poem Was Read In A Single Take

-When Julia Stiles read her poem at the end of 10 Things I Hate About You (1999) it was done in one take and she wasn’t supposed to start crying.
+At the end of 10 Things I Hate About You (1999) when Julia Stiles read her poem, she did it in one take and she wasn’t supposed to start crying.